 Laziness can creep into a community and destroy the opportunities

-“She’ll be right mate, there’s nothing I can do about the community, it’s beyond my control”, is heard all too often in struggling communities.
-The laziness of not trying very hard, of avoiding strenuous tasks or heavy lifting, of getting others to do the work or not even showing up.
-We’re all quick to point fingers at others when we demonstrate this sort of slothfulness.
+“She’ll be right mate; there’s nothing I can do about the community, it’s beyond my control”, is heard all too often in struggling communities.
+Laziness is not trying very hard, avoiding strenuous tasks or heavy lifting, getting others to do the work or not even showing up.
+Some are quick to point fingers at others when they demonstrate this sort of slothfulness.

-But there are other sorts of laziness and they’re far more damaging.
-Emotional laziness is very different from physical laziness, while it’s hard to measure it’s easier to avoid, and the consequences can be much more significant.
+But there are other sorts of laziness, and they’re far more damaging.
+Emotional indifference is very different from physical inactivity, while it’s hard to measure it’s easier to avoid, and the consequences can be much more significant.

 Start from the beginning

-The fifth point of the compass is, ‘where is your community now’, where are the community opportunities?
-In order to arrive at where you want to go, you need to start from the beginning.
+The fifth point of the compass is, ‘where your community is at now’, where are the community opportunities?
+To arrive at where you want to go, start at the beginning.

 - Study the history of the community and the region?